This article has been reviewed by tax expert Erica Gellerman, CPA.

 Once you have the certification you will use Form 5884 to claim the credit along with Form 3800 for general business claims.
 Form 5884 becomes part of IRS Form 3800 for your business’s income tax return.
 You can use it to claim for “qualified first- and/or second-year wages you paid to or incurred for targeted group employees during the tax year,” according to the IRS.

 The amount of the work opportunity tax credit varies, depending on whether you’re claiming a full or partial credit.
-But you could potentially get anywhere from about $1,500 to $9,000 per employee in tax credits.
+But you could potentially get up to $9,600 per employee in tax credits.
+However for most targeted groups, the maximum work opportunity tax credit will be $2,400.
 It also depends on who you hire—businesses get less for hiring students for the summer than they do for hiring veterans for a full-time permanent position.

 As you’ll see when you fill out Form 5884, the amount of the credit relies heavily on the hours the employee works during the year or, in the case of summer employees, during the season.